TEEBAMM55/LITA.CLASS-DOCUMENTATION/README.md

 - which product are top sellers
 - what are the product on peak sales?
 ### DATA ANALYSIS
-Data Analysis include some basic lines of code or queries or even some of the DAX function used during your analysis
+Data Analysis include some basic lines of code or queries or even some of the DAX expression used during your analysis

   !!!SQL